It highlights how to determine prices of international trade between two countries and equalization of terms of trade.

 The concept of reciprocal demand is measured by offer curves.
 Hence offer curves refer as reciprocal demand curves as well.
 It was derived and introduced by Alfred Marshall and Ysidro Edgewarth in the 20th century.

-Thus If we assume that Country A produces and sell its low cost production of cloth, its offer curve is presented by line E, Similarly, the country B produce and sell its low cost commodity linen, it’s offer curve indicted by line G. The interaction of the offer curves of country A and B is defined as the equilibrium of offer curves where indicated at point A. Thus the offer curves of both countries intersect at the point where TOT is equal to 1:1 as shown in figure 2.
+Thus If we assume that Country A produces and sell its low-cost production of cloth, its offer curve is presented by line E, Similarly, the country B produce and sells its low-cost commodity linen, it’s offer curve indicated by line G. The interaction of the offer curves of country A and B is defined as the equilibrium of offer curves where indicated at point A. Thus the offer curves of both countries intersect at the point where TOT is equal to 1:1 as shown in figure 2.

 Offer Curve, Equalizing TOT between two nations